evanyeyeye/data/README.md

 ### Setup ###

+* Install required initial packages `pip install --user virtualenv autoenv`

+* Add `source /usr/bin/activate.sh` to `~/.bashrc`

-* Create a virtualenv using `virtualenv --no-site-packages --distribute -p <PATH TO PYTHON EXECUTABLE> <NAME>`
+* Create a virtualenv using `virtualenv --no-site-packages --distribute -p <PATH TO PYTHON 3 EXECUTABLE> <NAME>`

 * `cd` into the project root directory and autoenv should activate

 * Install the required packages using `pip install -r requirements.txt`

-* Go to the [http://pygsheets.readthedocs.io/en/latest/authorizing.html](pygsheets documentation) and follow the instructions for authorization
+* Go to the [pygsheets documentation](http://pygsheets.readthedocs.io/en/latest/authorizing.html) and follow the instructions for OAuth Credentials

+* Run `auth.py` and copy the url from the program to browser and authorize the application with Google

+* The url should give a verification code to be pasted back into the program

 * Rename `client_secretxxx.json` to `client_secret.json`